2CC

 2CC is a commercial radio station on the AM band in Canberra, Australia.
 It began broadcasting on 1210 kHz in 1975 changing to 1206 kHz in 1978.
 It is jointly owned by Capital Radio Network and Grant Broadcasters.

 History

+2CC, which began broadcasting on 31 October 1975, was Canberra's second commercial radio station, originally broadcasting popular contemporary music.
+2CC began test transmission on 29 October 1975.
+2CC continued its dominance over Canberra's other commercial radio station, 2CA, throughout the latter half of the 1970s and most of the 1980s.
+The station’s founding executives were: Nicholas Erby (General Manager) and Rob McKay (Program Manager).

+The original daytime line up was Paul Ramsden, Dean Banks, John Bell and Jim Pilgrim.